ACCOUNTING LICENSE DEFENSE

 Texas Accounting License Defense Attorneys

-As an accountant, your license is vital to your ability to support yourself and your family, and if you are in danger of losing your license, you have every reason to be concerned about defending yourself, your practice, and your good name.
-The seriousness of the potential punishments in these cases requires serious, vigorous defense.
+As an accountant, your CPA license is vital to your ability to support yourself and your family, and if you are in danger of losing your license, you have every reason to be concerned about defending yourself, your practice, and your good name.
+The seriousness of the potential punishments in these cases requires vigorous defense from a CPA license defense attorney.

-At the Leichter Law Firm, our experienced Texas accounting license defense attorneys understand the complexities of license-defense law.
+At the Leichter Law Firm, our experienced professional licensing defense lawyer understands the complexities of license defense law.
 We have represented many clients whose charges could end in a fine, the loss of licensure, or other punishments, and we may be able to secure the outcome you need.
 To talk with one of our compassionate attorneys, please contact us today by calling 512-495-9995.

 Accounting License Defense